Casting VS Forging

 If you want to get reliable and durable products and suppliers, trust me.
 Learning this article.
 It is very useful.

 What is casting?

-Fundamentals of Casting Casting is a solidification process.
-Therefore, the microstructure can be finely tuned, such as grain structure, phase transformations and precipitation.
-However, defects such as shrinkage porosity, cracks and segregation are also intimately linked to solidification.
+Fundamentals of Casting is a solidification process.
+So, the microstructure can be finely tuned.
+Such as grain structure, phase transformations, and precipitation.
+Yet, defects such as shrinkage porosity, cracks, and segregation are also intimately linked to solidification.
 These defects can lead to lower mechanical properties.
-A subsequent heat treatment is often required to reduce residual stresses and optimize mechanical properties.
+Later heat treatment is often required to reduce residual stresses and optimize mechanical properties.